 It’s easy to get dehydrated when you suddenly stop drinking a lot so make sure you’re filling up on your healthy alternatives to prevent head and body aches.

 The good news is that your cravings will go away… over time.
 If you let them.
 I no longer crave soft drinks but you can bet I did when I first cut back.
 It may take a few weeks of mindfully opting for your alternative before it becomes natural.

 4. Create a healthy environment

-If there is soft drinks in the fridge, you will drink them.
-It's that simple.
+If there are soft drinks in the fridge, you will drink them.
+It’s that simple.
 Swap the bottle of soft drink for some fizzy water instead.

 5. Rally supporters

-Sometimes, we have people in our lives who facilitate a behaviour.
-If you always catch up with a girl friend over a DC or diet drink, suggest that next catch up is done over a walk.
-Don't ask people to 'police' you because that will backfire... just do you thing, at your own pace.
+Sometimes, we have people in our lives who facilitate behaviour.
+If you always catch up with a girlfriend over a DC or diet drink, suggest that next catch up is done over a walk.
+Don’t ask people to ‘police’ you because that will backfire… just do your thing, at your own pace.

 Struggle with a bad relationship with food like I did?
 Feel confused by what you should be eating?
 Feel like food, such as diet soft drink controls you?
-Check out the BodyLove eCourse, created especially for help you feel in control around food.
-Ultimately, it's about healthy eating without the stress!
+Check out the Keep It Real Program, created especially for help you feel in control around food.
+Ultimately, it’s about healthy eating without the stress!